learn-co-curriculum/phase-0-getting-code-with-git/README.md

 The "remote address" `git@github.com:facebook/react.git` assigned to the "remote name," `origin` is the same thing you copied from the GitHub web interface.
-This confirms that the _remote repository_ you _cloned_ automatically set up a _remote_ called `origin`.
+This confirms that the _remote repository_ you _cloned_ automatically set up a _remote name_ called `origin`.

-## Duplicate Other Organizations' Repositories into Your Own via GitHub with `git fork`
+## Duplicate Other Organizations' Repositories into Your Own via GitHub with the "Fork" Button

 Forking a GitHub repository is just a way to create a personal, online duplicate of it.
 When you fork a repository, GitHub creates a duplicate of that repository